sharpest-minds/hiring-tips/README.md

 **What to do if you live in a minor tech hub**

-- You should spend as much of your search time as possible [in meetups](#meetup-strategy).
+- You should spend as much of your search time as possible [in meetups](#how-to-apply-offline).
 Depending one the tech density in your city, this will range from 10% to 50% of your search time.
-- You should spend the rest of your search time [doing email outreach](#email-strategy) and [LinkedIn outreach](#linkedin-strategy).
+- You should spend the rest of your search time [doing cold outreach online.](#how-to-apply-online)
 - You should contact a SharpestMinds admin.
 We have contacts in some local meetup communities, so it's worth asking us.
 - You may be able to find a job close to where you live, but you should definitely be open to moving if you get an onsite offer elsewhere.